defenseunicorns/uds-identity-config/docs/CUSTOMIZE.md

 > [!CAUTION]
 > Be aware that changing values in the realm may also need be to updated throughout the configuration of Keycloak and Authservice in `uds-core`.
 For example, changing the realm name will break a few different things within Keycloak unless those values are changed in `uds-core` as well.

+In addition environment variables can be configured through uds-core + bundle overrides.
+These environment variables will be created with a prefix `realm_`.
+Additional context can be found in [IDENTITY_PROVIDER.md](./IDENTITY_PROIVIDER.md#override-default-sso-values).

 See the [Testing custom image in UDS Core](./CUSTOMIZE.md#testing-custom-image-in-uds-core) for building, publishing, and using the new image with `uds-core`.

 ## Customize Truststore